zsparal/api-documentation/source/reference/v2/orders-api/get-order.rst

               .. type:: URL object

-            - The URL to the customer retrieval endpoint documentation.
+            - The URL to the order retrieval endpoint documentation.

 Order line details
 ^^^^^^^^^^^^^^^^^^